|Industrial Design Laboratory

 The Industrial Design Laboratory provides senior students with the opportunity to practice comprehensive engineering and communication skills, while simultaneously honing personal effectiveness skills, through the development and completion of an industrial design project supplied by companies from around the state of Iowa.

-The Metrology Laboratory contains a variety of advanced measuring and fixturing systems including four CMMs, two digital image capture systems, a digital surface profilometer, a variety of digital and manual measurement tools and a modular fixturing system.
+The Metrology Laboratory contains a variety of advanced measuring and fixturing systems including two CMMs, one digital image capture system, a digital surface profilometer, a variety of digital and manual measurement tools and a modular fixturing system.

 |Machining Processes Laboratory

 The Machining Processes Laboratory contains equipment for metal machining, surface finish measurements and metal cutting theory experiments.
-The lab contains two vertical and one horizontal milling machine, two engine lathes, a milling machine to study orthogonal cutting, toolmaker’s microscope and a profilometer for measuring surface roughness.
+The lab contains two vertical and one horizontal milling machine, two engine lathes, a CNC tool room lathe, a milling machine to study orthogonal cutting, toolmaker’s microscope and a profilometer for measuring surface roughness.

 The metalcasting laboratory has the capability of producing castings via chemically bonded sand molds, permanent molds, and the lost foam process.
 Melting is done in an induction melting furnace, with the ability to melt up to 200 pounds of aluminum per hour.
 Finishing of the components is done with a sandblasting unit.